moemahgoub/hr-iam-portal/README.md

 - Public IP: Create new
 - Subnet association: select `snet-app`

+Note:
+- NAT is for outbound only.
+Inbound traffic still comes through Application Gateway.

 ### Step 4 — Create Ubuntu VMs (no public IP)
 Azure Portal → Virtual machines → Create

 Create two VMs in `snet-app`:
-- VM-01: `<VM1_NAME>` (ACTIVE)
+- VM-01: `<VM1_NAME>`
-- VM-02: `<VM2_NAME>` (PASSIVE standby)
+- VM-02: `<VM2_NAME>`

 Recommended settings:
 - Image: Ubuntu LTS
 - Authentication: SSH public key
-- Public IP: **None**
+- Public IP: None
-- NIC network security group (NSG): Basic is fine (adjust inbound rules below)

 Connectivity:
 - Use Azure Bastion (recommended) or a jumpbox to SSH privately.

 ### Step 5 — NSG rules for the VM subnet
-You must allow backend traffic to port 8000 from inside your VNet.
+Allow backend traffic to the application port from inside your VNet.

 Azure Portal → Network security groups → select NSG attached to VM NICs or subnet

 Add inbound rule (example):
 - Source: VirtualNetwork
-- Source port ranges: *
-- Destination: Any
-- Destination port ranges: 8000
+- Destination port: 8000
 - Protocol: TCP
 - Action: Allow
 - Priority: 200
-- Name: `Allow-VNet-8000`
+- Name: `Allow-VNet-AppPort`

-(If you use Bastion, allow SSH only from Bastion service as needed.)
+(If you use Bastion, allow SSH only as needed for your access design.)

-### Step 6 — Deploy the app on each VM and run as systemd service
+### Step 6 — Deploy the app on each VM (systemd)
 On each VM:
 - Clone your repo
 - Create venv
 - Install requirements
-- Create `.env`
+- Create `.env` on the VM (do not copy your local `.env` to Git)
-- Start app as systemd service on port 8000
+- Run the app as a systemd service

 Service expectations:
 - Service name: `hr-iam-portal`